 My practice integrates a combination of Psychotherapy (talk therapy) and Somatics & Embodiment (re-membering the body as a vessel of wisdom and knowledge).
 I draw from a range of therapeutic ‘interventions’ such as (not limited to):

-Emotional Regulation Skills (learning to feel while lessening overwhelm and fear to help respond and choose freely - in a more congruent way)
+• Emotional Regulation Skills (learning to feel while lessening overwhelm to help respond and choose freely - in a more congruent way)

 Areas of knowledge and experience.